wuga214/NCE_Projected_LRec/Readme.md

 2. Movielens 20M,
 3. Yahoo 1R,
 4. Netflix,

+Experiment result for the validation datasets are listed under `tables` folder.
+The experiments are conducted on Compute Canada cluster with multiple runs with all valid hyper-parameter combinations.
+Please use those as benchmark reference if needed.

 Data is not suit to submit on github, so please prepare it yourself.
 It should be numpy npy file directly dumped from csr sparse matrix.
 It should be easy..